sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 to be written, and gives developers easier control.

 Going up in the diagram, we see that the next level is integration tests.
-The area is a bit smalle, indicating that, in practice, we should do integration tests "a bit less" than unit tests.
+The area is a bit smaller, indicating that, in practice, we should do integration tests "a bit less" than unit tests.
 Given the extra effort that integration tests require, testers should make sure to write tests only for the integrations they indeed need.
-The diagram continues, showing that testers should then favor system tests a bit less than integration tests, and even less manual tests.
+The diagram continues, showing that testers should then favour system tests a bit less than integration tests, and even less manual tests.

 It is really clear that this diagram has a focus in **costs**.
 Unit tests are cheaper than